PhuongFX/HeartR/twerwe.md

 ## `Get Involved!` 😌
-This project demonstrates the potential of deep learning for butterfly species identification.
+This project demonstrates the potential of machine learning for heart disease prediction.
 The model achieves high accuracy and can be used as a starting point for further research and development in this field.

 I hope you found this project informative and engaging! 😊